turfus/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/CollectiveBehavior_Lecture/Transcripts/Prose/AIFSS-03L_Collective Behavior Lecture ~ Daniel Friedman ~ Active Inference for the Social Sciences 2023.m4a.sentences.csv_transcript.md

 [[start:2937860][end:2952696]] And so here I draw upon the amazing and singular work of Professor Mike Levin, who wrote "The computational boundary of a 'self': Developmental bioelectricity drives multicellularity and scale-free cognition" in 2019.

 49:12 [[start:2952808][end:2956620]] This was also explored in Livestream 25 series.
-[[start:2957060][end:2974500]] So, just to pull out a few of the great pieces of this article, and there's a stigmergc trail of many other papers for those who follow professor Levin writes, I propose a definition of an individual based on its information processing structure.
+[[start:2957060][end:2974500]] So, just to pull out a few of the great pieces of this article - and there's a stigmergc trail of many other papers for those who follow - Professor Levin writes: "I propose a definition of an individual based on its information processing structure.
-[[start:2975240][end:2982890]] The scale and types of goals that a system can pursue, defines or determines the boundaries and the content of the putative agent.
+[[start:2975240][end:2982890]] The scale and types of goals that a system can pursue, defines or determines the boundaries and the content of the putative 'agent.'

-49:44 [[start:2984220][end:2994510]] On this view, what defines a coherent, unified self out of its constituents, components and the surrounding environment is the set of parts that operate towards reaching specific goal states.
+49:44 [[start:2984220][end:2994510]] On this view, what defines a coherent, unified self out of its constituents, components and the surrounding environment is the set of parts that operate towards reaching specific goal states"
 [[start:2995040][end:3012770]] So this is a teleological or a functional or anticipatory or sentient or adaptive or informational concept on individuals, which we can add to the earlier consideration raised by Gilbert et al.

 50:13 [[start:3013140][end:3021860]] Here they discuss some of the more mechanistic biological considerations like genetics, immunology, evolution, development, anatomy, and physiology.
 [[start:3023320][end:3032116]] What Levin has done here, and consistent with this, is the informational theory of individuality by David Krakauer et al.
-[[start:3032298][end:3036612]] Is connect this more generally to system capacity.
+[[start:3032298][end:3036612]] is connect this more generally to system capacity.

-50:36 [[start:3036756][end:3051500]] And so there is what is here represented as like a time diamond, where the scope or the scale of the system in the now is like the radius or the circumference on this diamond.
+50:36 [[start:3036756][end:3051500]] And so there is what is here represented as like a time-diamond, where the scope or the scale of the system in the now is like the radius or the circumference on this diamond.
 [[start:3051920][end:3060210]] And then the part of the diamond that recedes off into the past, that's retained from the past, is memory and history.
-[[start:3060900][end:3070260]] And the part that advances or pretends into the future is the anticipatory or the planning capacity.
+[[start:3060900][end:3070260]] And the part that advances or protends into the future is the anticipatory or the planning capacity.
 [[start:3070680][end:3083652]] This opens the door to describing diverse intelligences, including possible alien artificial intelligence or synthetic intelligences, as well as nested or compound intelligences.

 51:23 [[start:3083796][end:3087364]] So here the example is the ant colony.

-51:27 [[start:3087492][end:3104440]] So here we have cells, these little pinkish diamonds nested within a nest mate, which is the green diamond nested within the colony, which is the blue diamond.
+51:27 [[start:3087492][end:3104440]] So here we have cells, these little pinkish diamonds nested within a nest-mate, which is the green diamond nested within the colony, which is the blue diamond.
-[[start:3104600][end:3108160]] Now, notice that the nest mate is called an organism.
+[[start:3104600][end:3108160]] Now, notice that the nest-mate is called an organism.
-[[start:3108900][end:3117052]] I couldn't help but to connect this to Wheeler 1911, whose work is the Ant Colony as an organism.
+[[start:3108900][end:3117052]] I couldn't help but to connect this to Wheeler (1911), whose work is "The Ant Colony as an organism."
 [[start:3117196][end:3119108]] Superorganism came later.
 [[start:3119274][end:3132752]] The superorganismal framing on the ant colony reifies the concept that the nest mate is the individual or the organism, because why else would you need to call the colony a superorganism?

 52:12 [[start:3132816][end:3134584]] I mean, I think colonies are super.
 [[start:3134702][end:3138504]] I think it's great to call them whatever you want to call them, and they probably don't mind either.
-[[start:3138622][end:3145864]] But the idea that a superorganism is composed of other organisms means that the nest mate is an organism.
+[[start:3138622][end:3145864]] But the idea that a superorganism is composed of other organisms means that the nest-mate is an organism.

 52:25 [[start:3145912][end:3161920]] Whereas this diagram, in my perspective, would be as accurate or more to say nest mate here, because under different concepts of organismality, which is to say individuality, if we want to connect it there, the colony can be considered as the organism.